bobgreenshields/stasis/stasis-cell-loot.md

 ### Second Room ###

-* Ring of meteors: cast [Melf's Minute Meteors.](https://www.dndbeyond.com/spells/melfs-minute-meteors)  Roll a d6, each time on a 1 the spell fails and the ring is spent.
+* Ring of meteors: cast [Melf's Minute Meteors.](https://www.dndbeyond.com/spells/melfs-minute-meteors)  Roll a d6 for each use, on a 1 the spell fails and the ring is spent.

 ### Egg Chamber ###